Latent Causal Socioeconomic Health Index: Methodology

 In addition to quantifying our latent socioeconomic health and its uncertainty, we seek to integrate causal modeling into our framework to provide insight into the effect of a `policy treatment' variable on the health of a country.

 Two schools of thought dominate the causal inference literature --- namely, ``Pearl's causal diagram'' [\Mycite{pearl2009}] and ``Rubin's causal model'' [\Mycite{imbens2015}].
 Both attempt to establish causal effects from observational studies, which was previously considered impossible because such studies are not randomized controlled trials [\Mycite{imbens2015}; \Mycite{hernan2018}].
 Among causal inference methods for non-experimental data, propensity score (PS) analysis (stratification, matching and covariate adjustment) in the so-called Rubin's approach has been widely used to address selection bias.
-In our current work under the Rubin framework, instead of dichotomizing the continuous treatment variables, we consider the generalized propensity score (GPS) for continuous treatment, which were developed similarly by \Mycite{Hirano2004} and \Mycite{imai2004}, to estimate the dose-response function.
+In our current work under the Rubin framework, instead of dichotomizing the continuous treatment variables, we consider the generalized propensity score (GPS), which were developed similarly by \Mycite{Hirano2004} and \Mycite{imai2004}, to estimate the dose-response function.
 The GPS approach is an extension to the propensity score method for binary treatments and multi-valued treatments [\Mycite{rosenbaum1983}; \Mycite{imbens2000}].
 It allows us to fully utilize the raw information while reducing the ambiguity due to an arbitrary quantile used to categorize treatments.
 We follow the specifications as laid out by \Mycite{Hirano2004} in our work.

 In the case of binary treatments, there has since been research that considers the uncertainty in the propensity scores [\Mycite{mccandless2009}; \Mycite{an2010}], although incorporating the outcome variable at the stage where the inference of the PS is conducted may be contentious [\Mycite{kaplan2012}; \Mycite{zigler2013}; \Mycite{zigler2016}].
-For this reason, our GPS framework extends the work by \Mycite{zigler2013} for binary treatment, whereby we use the Bayesian posterior-predictive distribution of the GPS to separate the design stage and analysis stage in order to `cut the feedback' (i.e. to ensure that the inference of the GPS does not depend on the outcome variable) [\Mycite{mccandless2010}; \Mycite{zigler2013}; \Mycite{zigler2014}].
+For this reason, our GPS framework extends the work by \Mycite{zigler2013} for binary treatment, whereby we use the Bayesian posterior predictive distribution of the GPS to separate the design stage and analysis stage in order to `cut the feedback' (i.e. to ensure that the inference of the GPS does not depend on the outcome variable) [\Mycite{mccandless2010}; \Mycite{zigler2013}; \Mycite{zigler2014}].
+Cutting the feedback is further explored by \Mycite{stephens2023}; like various discussants of this work, we take the viewpoint that cutting the feedback is fully consistent with the Bayesian paradigm.
 See Appendix A for implementation details.